There’s a different way to treat non-infectious intermediate, posterior, and panuveitis.*Learn About HUMIRA

 Your ophthalmologist will ask about your medical history, conduct lab work, as well as do a thorough examination.

 It’s important to share your complete medical history, including any conditions you are currently being treated for.
 If you are diagnosed with non-infectious uveitis, your doctor may work with a rheumatologist to co-manage your condition.

 Non-infectious uveitis is caused by inflammation, which can be very damaging; therefore, your doctor may prescribe one or more of the following medications.

-Corticosteroids (also called steroids), such as prednisone, are medications that may be in the form of eye drops, pills, injections in or around your eye, intravenous infusions, or implants.
+Corticosteroids (also called steroids) are medications used to treat inflammation in the eye.
+They may be in the form of eye drops, pills, injections in or around your eye, intravenous infusions, or implants.